Hecke operators on topological modular forms: Extending the functorality of

 \begin{theorem} There is an \'{e}tale sheaf of $\E_\infty$-rings $\O^\top$ on $\Isog$ such that restriction to the small \'{e}tale site of $\M$ is (non-canonically) homotopic to the sheaf $\O^\top_\GHM$. \end{theorem}

 \begin{proof} Let us begin with the rational construction.
-Define a sheaf $\O^\top_\Q$ on $\Isog$ valued in rational cdgas\footnote{Here we are implicitly using the Schwede--Shipley equivalence $\Mod_\Q\simeq D(\Q)$ of symmetric monoidal $\infty$-categories; see \cite{schwedeshipleystablemodulecategoresiarecategirofmodules} for the original statement and \cite[Th.7.1.2.13]{haname} for an $\infty$-categorical version.} by assigning to each pair $(\xx,E)$ the formal $\Q$-cdga $\omega_{E/\xx}^{\otimes \ast}(\xx)\otimes \Q$, itself defined by placing each $\omega_{E/\xx}^{\otimes k}(\xx)$ in degree $2k$ for each integer $k$, where $\omega_{E/\xx}$ is the line bundle on $\xx$ defined by pushing forward $\Omega^1_{E/\xx}$ through the structure map $E\to \xx$.
-Some call $\omega_E$ the dualising line for the formal group $\widehat{E}$.
-This is well-defined on $\Isog$ as any nonzero homomorphism of elliptic curves, in particular, any isogeny of invertible degree induces an equivalence on dualising lines over $\Q$ as a degree-wise nonzero morphism of $1$-dimensional rational vector spaces.
+We will implicitly use the Schwede--Shipley equivalence $\Mod_\Q\simeq D(\Q)$ of symmetric monoidal $\infty$-categories; see \cite{schwedeshipleystablemodulecategoresiarecategirofmodules} for the original statement and \cite[Th.7.1.2.13]{haname} for an $\infty$-categorical version.
+Define a sheaf $\O^\top_\Q$ on $\Isog$ valued in rational cdgas by assigning to each pair $(\xx,E)$ the formal $\Q$-cdga $\omega_{E/\xx}^{\otimes \ast}(\xx)\otimes \Q$, itself defined by placing each $\omega_{E/\xx}^{\otimes k}(\xx)$ in degree $2k$ for each integer $k$.
+Here $\omega_{E/\xx}$ is the line bundle on $\xx$ defined by pushing forward $\Omega^1_{E/\xx}$ through the structure map $E\to \xx$, or equivalently as the dualising line for the formal group $\widehat{E}$.
+To see this is well-defined on $\Isog$, notice that any nonzero homomorphism of elliptic curves induces an equivalence on global sections of dualising lines over $\Q$, as these rational vector spaces are $1$-dimensional.
 The functor $\O^\top_\Q$ defines an \'{e}tale hypersheaf of $\E_\infty$-rings as $\omega_E$ is such a hypersheaf of abelian groups.
 Consider the morphisms of sites

 induced by base change along $\Spf \Z_p\to \Spec \Z$ for each prime $p$.
 This yields an \'{e}tale hypersheaf $\prod_p \pi_\ast^p \O^\top_p$ on $\Isog$.
 We would now like to construct a morphism of \'{e}tale hypersheaves of $\E_\infty$-rings